 What do you think "stench" means?
-Crush Smell Pain Heat
+Crush Crush Smell Pain Heat

-Which of these sentences best summarises the phrase "The management, or rather the mismanagement, of this fortress devolves upon the Board of Ordnance, and is really a disgrace to them" The tower is The Board of It is a shame The Board of that the Board run by the Ordnance Ordnance are of Ordnance proud of the Board or were made to Ordnance and run the tower don't run the way they run they should even though the tower. tower. they didn't be ashamed. want to.
+Which of these sentences best summarises the phrase "The management, or rather the mismanagement, of this fortress devolves upon the Board of Ordnance, and is really a disgrace to them"

+The tower is The Board of It is a shame The Board of run by the Ordnance that the Board Ordnance are Board or were made to of Ordnance proud of the Ordnance and run the tower don't run the way they run they should even though tower. the tower. be ashamed. they didn't want to.

 Which of these sentences best summarises the phrase "that it would be as well if the 'wardens' were taught a little civility"

-It would be a It would be a It would be a It would be
+It would be a It would be a It would be It would be

 good idea if good idea if better if the better if more

 the people the wardens people that money was

 that work could teach worked there spent on the

 there were the people were better tower.

 taught to be who work at able to deal

 more polite. the tower how with rude

 to behave. visitors.

 Which of these sentences best summarises the phrase "prepared his exit from the stage' and addressed letters to posterity"?

-Prepared to Prepared to Prepared to Prepared to give up his try and win give up his try and get life and wrote life and wrote home and the race on his letters to be own and letters to his wrote letters read in the wrote letters friends. to his friends. future to his friends
+Prepared to Prepared to Prepared to Prepared to give up his try and win give up his try and get life and wrote the race on his life and wrote home and letters to be own and letters to his wrote letters read in the wrote letters friends. to his friends. future to his friends

-Which of these sentences best summarises the phrase "I think their services might be dispensed with, at any rate, as far as the public are concerned"?
+Which of these sentences best summarises the phrase "I think their services might be dispensed with, at any rate, as far as the public are conce public are concerned"?
 Even though They should The people It would not it might affect ask the public who work affect the the public, the if they think there should public if the people who the people not be sacked. people who work there who work work there should be there should should be sacked. be sacked. sacked.

 Which of these sentences best summarises the phrase "Did this worthy expect notice to that effect?"?

-Did the Did theDid theDid the
+Did the Did the Did the Did the

 policeman thieves not thieves expect policeman not

 expect a care about the warning of the care about the

 warning crime? policeman? tower?

 about the

 crime?

 Which of these sentences best summarises the phrase "a room might be erected, in the interior of the fortress fit for respectable people to enter?"?

-A room might A room might A room might A room might be found be built be built be built outside the outside the outside the inside the tower for tower for tower for tower for polite people polite people richer people richer people to enter to enter. to enter to enter
+A room might A room might A room might A room might be found be built be built be built outside the outside the outside the inside the tower for tower for tower for tower for polite people polite people richer people richer people to enter. to enter to enter to enter

-Which of these sentences best summarises the phrase "They appear under no control, and quarrel among themselves, in language not the most refined."?
+Which of these sentences best summarises the phrase "They appear under no control, and quarrel among themselves, in

+language not th e most refined."?

-They appear They appear They appear
+They appear They appear They appear They appear

 under no under no under no under no

 control and control and control and control and

 argue with fight with fight with argue with

 one another visitors using visitors using visitors using

 using rude rude irreligious irreligious

-language.
+language. language. language. language.